ethereum/homestead-guide/source/developing-on-ethereum/developer-tools.rst

 -  `Web3 JavaScript API <https://github.com/ethereum/wiki/wiki/JavaScript-API>`__ - This is the main JavaScript SDK to use when you want to interact with an Ethereum node.
 -  `JSON RPC API <https://github.com/ethereum/wiki/wiki/JSON-RPC>`__ - This is the low level JSON RPC 2.0 interface to interface with a node.
 This API is used by the `Web3 JavaScript API <https://github.com/ethereum/wiki/wiki/JavaScript-API>`__.
 -  `Solidity Documentation <https://solidity.readthedocs.org/en/latest/>`__ - Solidity is the Ethereum developed Smart Contract language, which compiles to EVM (Ethereum Virtual Machine) opcodes.
--  `Testnets`_ - Test networks help developers develop and test Ethereum code and network interactions without spending their own Ether on the main network.
+-  `test-networks`_ - Test networks help developers develop and test Ethereum code and network interactions without spending their own Ether on the main network.
 Test network options are listed below.
 - `IDE or Development Framework`_.
 This assists you in developing, debugging, and deploying Ethereum applications.